LobsterScience/LobTag2/README.md

 knit_rewards.Rmd ## RMarkdown file used to knit lobster letters

-new_land_coords.rds ## polygons that define a additional land segments to the initial depth raster for mapping.
+new_land_coords.rds ## polygons that define additional land segments to the initial depth raster for mapping.
 User can add more land to this file with the draw_land() function.